dart-archive/www.dartlang.org/src/site/codelabs/ng2/2-blankbadge.markdown

   is referred to as a "double mustache".
 This notation creates a one-way binding between the HTML template and the Dart code.

-* The expression inside the curly brackets, often a component property, is evaluated using _interpolation_.
-  Angular evaluates the expression and converts it to a string.
+* The expression inside the curly brackets is evaluated using _interpolation_, a process where Angular evaluates the expression and converts it to a string.

-* Angular's interpolation process is different than Dart's string interpolation.
+* Angular's expression interpolation is different than Dart's string interpolation.

 * In a double-mustache binding, data is copied from an expression into the UI.